Gallery opened: Nov 2001

 This installation of five horns with associated auxetophone valves was use to reproduce the chimes of Big Ben at a London exhibition.
 Details are in short supply, but presumably the sounds of Big Ben were transmitted to the exhibition over telephone lines, and applied to coils driving the air valves.

-This is the first mention found so far of a compressed-air loudspeaker controlled by an electrical input.
+This is the first mention found so far of a compressed-air loudspeaker controlled by an electrical input rather than a mechanical motion.

 THE GAUMONT CHRONOPHONE SYSTEM: 1910